Bapt-Jego/SFRTomo/README.md

 The creation of a CIB intensity tracer corresponding to the star formation rate.
 ---
 # Documentation
-Documentation about the profiles_cib module can be found here: https://ccl.readthedocs.io/en/latest/api/pyccl.halos.profiles_cib.html
+Documentation about the profiles_cib module can be found here: https://ccl.readthedocs.io/en/latest/api/pyccl.halos.profiles_cib.html \n
 Documentation about the tracers module can be found here: https://ccl.readthedocs.io/en/latest/api/pyccl.tracers.html